magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_four-noble-truths.md

 can we do?’ they ask.
 I ask them, ‘Don’t you breathe while you’re working?’
 ‘Yes, of course we breathe!’
 ‘So how come you have time to breathe when you’re so busy?’
 They don’t know what to answer.
-‘If you simply have while working you will have plenty of time to practise.’
+‘If you simply have sati while working you will have plenty of time to practise.’

 Practising meditation is just like breathing.
 While working we breathe, while sleeping we breathe, while sitting down we breathe.
 Why do we have